jgentr3/newbie_tutorials/README.md

 # newbie_tutorials
-Step-by-Step Guide: 14 Python Tutorials for Beginners -Each tutorial folder has a .pdf and .ipynb file to follow for training.
+Step-by-Step Guide: 14 Python Tutorials for Beginners
+- Each tutorial folder has a .pdf and .ipynb file to follow for training.

 ## Step 1: What is Python?
 Python is a high-level, interpreted programming language known for its simplicity and readability.
 It is widely used in various fields, including: